brianarn/httq-october-2013/README.md

 # Digging, Debugging

-## jQuery Austin 2013
+## HTTQ October 2013

-This talk was given by Brian Arnold at jQuery Conference in Austin on September 10th, 2013.
+This talk was given by Brian Arnold at HTTQ in Albuquerque, NM on October 2nd, 2013.

 ## Resources